Iammrgemini/foundry-fund-me/README.md

 Copy code
 forge fmt
 Additional Information
 This project was inspired by my studies but personalized for my own learning and growth.
 It demonstrates core concepts of Solidity, including smart contract deployment, interaction, and testing.

 Summary
 This project reflects my hands-on learning with Solidity, Foundry, and blockchain development.
 Feel free to explore, fork, or contribute!

-Thank you!
+Thank You!
 If you found this project helpful, consider following me or connecting to discuss blockchain and Ethereum development.